Oliver Carlson: YPSL

 In 1914, Carlson joined the Young People's Socialist League (YPSL) while living in the Muskegon and Detroit, Michigan, areas.
-In 1918-1919, Carlson served as YPSL national secretary.
+During 1918–1919, Carlson served as YPSL national secretary.

 YWL and YCL

 After the Communist Party formed in 1919 in the US, Carlson became a communist.
-During Winter 1920-1921, Carlson (as "H. Edwards") attended a second convention of the United Communist Party in Kingston, New York, which voted to establish the "Young People's Communist League."
+During winter 1920–1921, Carlson (as "H. Edwards") attended a second convention of the United Communist Party in Kingston, New York, which voted to establish the "Young People's Communist League."
 In April 1921, he attended a congress in Germany of the Young Communist International, where he received funding.
 The meeting then moved to Moscow, which Carlson (as "Tucker") attended.

 In January 1922, as the Workers Party of America formed, the Party agreed to found a National Organizing Committee (NOC) for the Young Workers League of America (YWL), with Carlson as secretary.
 The group started a second publication called Youth, soon changed to The Young Worker with Carlson as both YWLA secretary and Young Worker editor, Martin Abern as secretary, and Harry Gannes as business manager.
 In May 1922, the Young Communist League of America (YCLA) formed at an underground gathering, to which Max Bedacht spoke.
 The group published Young Communist quarterly during 1922.
 In July 1922, Carlson visited to comrades in Gary, Indiana.

 In January 1924, Carlson, now ex-editor, gauged circulation of the Young Worker at 7-8,000 copies per issue.
 After attending the 4th world congress of the Young Communist International, leadership shuffled, with three secretaries (John Williamson, Martin Abern, and Carlson), Max Shachtman as editor, and Abern and Carlson as heads of the education department (among other positions).

 Communist Summer Schools

 In 1925, Carlson became head of Communist Summer Schools, sponsored by the Workers Party of America.
-During Summer 1926, the Young Workers League of America (YWL) ran several pioneer camps and summer schools: Chicago, Waino, Wisconsin; Waukegan, Illinois, and Winchedon, Massachusetts.
+During summer 1926, the Young Workers League of America (YWL) ran several pioneer camps and summer schools: Chicago, Waino, Wisconsin; Waukegan, Illinois, and Winchedon, Massachusetts.
 During Summer 1927, the YWL ran four schools in Boston, a town in Ohio, Waino, and Winlock, Washington.
 Carlson directed the Winlock school.
 During 1928, Carlson directed a YWL school in Woodland, Washington.

 CLA

-In 1928-9, Carlson joined the Communist League of America (CLA), headed by James P. Cannon, Max Shachtman, and Martin Abern.
+In 1928–29, Carlson joined the Communist League of America (CLA), headed by James P. Cannon, Max Shachtman, and Martin Abern.
 CLA members had been expelled from the Communist Party USA for Trotskyism as "Cannonites."
 He was one of the CLA "Musteites," other being Louis F. Budenz, Arnold Johnson, J.B.S.
 Hardman, and Benjamin Mandel.
 By late 1931, Carlson was out and seeking readmission to the CLA: he would not gain re-admittance.
 (In 1934, the CLA folded into A.J.
 Muste's American Workers Party to form the Workers Party of the United States.)